Nashville Predators: After the lockout (2005–2014)

-The Predators made their biggest free agent signing to that point in August 2005, when they signed Paul Kariya to a two-year, $9 million contract.

 Chris Mason became the ninth goaltender to score a goal in the NHL during the 2005–06 season.

-In the 2005–06 season, the Predators set an NHL record by winning their first four games by one goal each (although two of those were shootout victories, which would have been tie games in previous seasons).
-They also became only the fourth NHL franchise to start the season 8–0; the last time a team did so was the Toronto Maple Leafs, who set the mark with a 10–0 start in the 1993–94 season.
-The Predators set the franchise mark for wins in a season with a 2–0 shutout of the Phoenix Coyotes on March 16, 2006.
-In that match, Chris Mason became the ninth goaltender to score a goal.
-By the end of the season, the Predators had accumulated 106 points—their first 100-point season—and clinched home-ice advantage in the first round of the playoffs for the first time in team history.
+Prior to the 2005–06 season, the Predators signed free agent Paul Kariya.
+During the season, the Predators became only the fourth NHL franchise to start the season 8–0; the last time a team did so was the Toronto Maple Leafs, who set the mark with a 10–0 start in the 1993–94 season.
+By the end of the season, the Predators had accumulated 106 points and clinched home-ice advantage in the first round of the playoffs for the first time in team history.
 They finished the season with an NHL-best 32–8–1 record at home.
 However, the Predators would be eliminated by the San Jose Sharks in five games in the first round of the 2006 playoffs.